scg-unibe-ch/ese2016-team3/documentation/srs.md

 ### System overview

-The web application **FlatFinder** is a web portal for real estate, where users can place ads for real estate.
-The goal of the customer is to build a web portal which provides the users effective support with doing real estate related tasks like managing enquiries, organizing on site visits and so on.
+The web application **Ithaca** is a web portal for real estate, where users can place ads for real estate.
+The goal of the customer is to build a web portal which provides the users with effective support doing real estate related tasks like managing enquiries, organizing on-site visits and so on.

-The system being built bases on a already existing application which should be generally revised and extended with additional functionality.
+The system being built is based on an already existing application which should be generally revised and extended with additional functionality.

 ### Stakeholders